ahope1/BeebScott/test/README.md

 ***cases_BOL_ADDED.sao*** is the compiled version of *cases.sck*.
 I've had to manually edit *cases_BOL_ADDED.sao* to add the "unreferenced" noun BOL because the ScottKit compiler wrongly [drops](https://github.com/MikeTaylor/scottkit/issues/43#issuecomment-1001301926) unreferenced nouns.

-***casesdo.bas*** is the result of running *cases_BOL_ADDED.sao* through the conversion script *conv.pl*.
-It's a BBC BASIC program that will write the test game data to a BBC Micro filesystem.
+***casesdo.bas*** is the result of running *cases_BOL_ADDED.sao* through the conversion script *[conv.pl](https://github.com/ahope1/BeebScott/blob/683f895b3c2d8ef4630402facde14857f99ec0f4/conv.pl)*. *casesdo.bas* is a BBC BASIC program that will write the test game data to a BBC Micro filesystem.

-***cases.DAT*** is a manually reformatted version of *cases_BOL_ADDED.sao*.
-It can be loaded into ADVENTUR/CMD, the TRS-80 Scott Adams game interpreter written by Scott Adams himself and/or by Adventure International.
+***cases.DAT*** is a manually reformatted version of *cases_BOL_ADDED.sao*. *cases.DAT* can be (renamed and) loaded into ADVENTUR/CMD, the TRS-80 Scott Adams game interpreter written by Scott Adams himself and/or by Adventure International.